Themis99/Data-Integration-Pipelines-for-NYC-Payroll-Data-Analytics/readme.md

 A new pipeline is created for the aformentioned workflow.
 If the pipeline is triggered the table in the dedicated pool is filled with the desired aggregated data:
 ![aggregated results ](https://user-images.githubusercontent.com/46052843/217830677-35e71bf3-dc8f-44e7-a5d8-0627dc38dc25.png)

+## Acknowledgemennts
+I wish to thank Udacity for the guidance and the invaluable feedback they provided